dedesite/illuminatocomments/README.md

 # Introduction

-This project is a rewrite of the mymodcomments Prestashop module https://github.com/FabienSerny/mymodcomments developped in the Fabien Serny's Book "Prestashop Module Development" http://www.goodreads.com/book/show/24175073-prestashop-module-development using [Illuminato](https://github.com/dedesite/illuminato) module.
+This project is a rewrite of the [mymodcomments Prestashop module](https://github.com/FabienSerny/mymodcomments) developped in the Fabien Serny's Book [Prestashop Module Development](http://www.goodreads.com/book/show/24175073-prestashop-module-development) using [Illuminato](https://github.com/dedesite/illuminato) module.

 His goal is to show the simplicity (and superiority!) of [Illuminato](https://github.com/dedesite/illuminato) approach which is based on Laravel Framework.